 Gene Types

-However, the coloring of the blue German Shepherd is controlled by a different gene, the D gene spoken of earlier.
+However, the coloring of the Blue German Shepherd is controlled by a different gene, the D gene spoken of earlier.
 It is a gene that is present in all standard German Shepherds.
-The gene is responsible for both full color when active, and for diluted when inactive, just like an ‘on and off’ switch.
-All genes come in pairs, and it takes the presence of the big ‘D’ and little ‘d’ pair to produce the blue German Shepherd.
-The big D produces full strength coat color and is the dominant gene.
+The gene is responsible for both full color when active and for diluted when inactive, just like an ‘on and off’ switch.
+All genes come in pairs, and it takes the presence of the big ‘D’ and little ‘d’ pair to produce the Blue German Shepherd.
+The big D produces a full-strength coat color and is the dominant gene.
 The little d produces a dilute color, which is the recessive gene.

-So, for the Blue Shepherd to be created he needs two copies of the dilute gene.
-One coming from each parent, in order to have dilute fur.
-Sometimes he will be bred especially for his color, from two parents of the same color.
+So, for the Blue Shepherd to be created, he needs two copies of the dilute gene.
+One comes from each parent in order to have dilute fur.
+Sometimes, he will be bred, especially for his color, from two parents of the same color.
 On a rare occasion, he will be born into a family of non-blue parents.
 This only happens if they are both carriers of the recessive gene.

 Blue Color Variations

 In addition to the above, the Blue German Shepherd takes three variations in blue color.
-They come in blue and black, blue and sable, and blue and tan, and again it all is dependent on other different genes.
-To avoid confusion, we won’t get any more sciencey in this article!
+They come in blue and black, blue and sable, and blue and tan, and again, it all is dependent on other different genes.

-Additionally, the blue German Shepherd can also be a variety of lighter and darker blues.
+Additionally, the Blue German Shepherd can also be a variety of lighter and darker blues.
 Steel blue is the darker shade, and powder blue is the lighter of the two.
-It can be difficult to identify a steel blue on his own.
-When you stand him next to a black German Shepherd, you can easily tell the difference in color.
+It can be difficult to identify a steel blue.
+When you stand him next to a Black German Shepherd, you can easily tell the difference in color.

 According to the AKC, the blue color is a serious fault in their genes.
 While they can still be entered into activity events, they are rarely entered because darker German Shepherds are favored.
 Many owners who have an unfavorable colored German Shepherd suggest that their pups face color discrimination in events despite being allowed to enter.
 There are other similar breeds that will share the blue fault, like the GSD cousin – the Belgian Malinois.